On the Condition Number Dependency in Bilevel Optimization: Problem Setup

 \begin{dfn}[HVP-based algorithm] An HVP-based algorithm $\texttt{A}$ consists of a sequence of measurable mappings $\{ \texttt{A}^{t}\}_{t \in \sN}$ such that $ \texttt{A}^{t}$ takes in the first $t-1$ oracle responses to product the $t$-th query $\vw^t = (\vx^t,\vy^t, \vv^t)$, such that $\vw^0 = (\vzero,\vzero, \vzero)$ and

 We denote $\gA^{{\rm hvp}}$ as the set of all deterministic algorithms that follow protocol (\ref{eq:rand-seq}).

 \end{dfn}

 Definition \ref{dfn:rand-alg-hvp} subsumes the hyper-gradient-based algorithm class previously defined in \citep[Definition 2]{ji2023lower}.
-Since the HVP and gradient oracles for quadratic functions are equivalent, proving lower bounds for first-order algorithms on lower-level quadratic problems implies that the same lower bound applies to HVP-based algorithms.
+Since the HVP oracles for quadratic functions are equivalent to the differences of gradients, proving lower bounds for first-order algorithms on lower-level quadratic problems implies that the same lower bound applies to HVP-based algorithms.
 Formally, we have the following statement.

 \begin{lem} If $g$ is a quadratic function of the form (\ref{eq:quadratic-g}), then $ \gA^{{\rm hvp}} = \gA^{\rm fo}$. \end{lem}